By Madeline Bocaro

 – Mick Rock

 © Madeline Bocaro 2019.
-No part of the materials available through madelinex.com may be copied, photocopied, reproduced, translated, reblogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
-Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission of Madeline Bocaro.
+No part of the text available through madelinex.com may be copied, photocopied, reproduced, translated, reblogged or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
+Any other reproduction in any form without permission is prohibited.
+All text contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without prior written permission.

 Read more stories in my featured category: ABOUT A SONG…